Conference Advisory Board

 Los Angeles County Board of Supervisors

-Executive Director and Chairman // Plug-in Vehicle Collaborative
+Executive Director // California Plug In Electric Vehicle Collaborative

 Consul General // Consul General of Canada, Los Angeles